jdr479/CS-Play/Deliverables/Deliverable2.md

 1. The user will fill in personal information
 2. When a user have created an account, they can play the game

+**Use case:** Edit account details
+**Actor:** User
+**Description:** The user may be able to change their account details **Preconditions:** User must have created an account and must be signed in **Postconditions:** User has updated their account and each update is reflected in the DB **Main flow:**
+1. The user signs into an account
+2. The user views account details and selects to edit details
+3. The user changes account details through text boxes
+4. The user confirms changes
+5. Visual confirmation is shown to the user

+**Use case:** Create a level
+**Actor:** User
+**Description:** Any user may be able to create their own level through our level editor **Preconditions:** The user must have an account and must be signed in **Postconditions:** User creates a level, which then becomes available to the community **Main flow:**
+1. The user selects "Create a level" in the UI
+2. The user is directed to the level editor.
+If it is their first time creating one, a tutorial is given
+3. Once the level is created, the user submits
+4. The level becomes available to the public through the community tab

 ## 7. User stories
 **User story 1:** "As a user, I want to play a level so I can learn programming"